numworks/epsilon/liba/README.txt

 liba is an adhoc libc.

+Warning: you must call "liba_init()" before using liba.

 We need a very small subset of the functionality provided by the standard C library.
 We could use an available libc implementation, but those are usually way to large and may have problematic licenses.